hfadams/pci/supplementary_data/readme.md

-# Chlorophyll-*a* growth window dataset and associated files
+# Chlorophyll-*a* growth window dataset description and supplementary files
-This folder contains the growth window dataset along with the *in situ* data that has been converted to a daily mean and a summary file for all lakes and ssr stations that make up the dataset.
+This folder contains source files used to generate the growth window dataset. *lake\_name\_formatting.csv* and *all_lake_coordinates.csv* files are used for generating the growth window dataset, in addition to the daily mean *in situ* water quality data, which can be found in the [FRDR repository]() along with the growth window dataset.

 ## Folder directory
-* growth\_window\_data.csv: Containing water quality and other associated environmental data for 3137 growth windows
-* daily_mean.csv: *in situ* water quality data where each variable has been rounded to daily mean (see growth_window_functions.py).
-Chlorophyll-*a* concentrations within the file are used to generate the growth window dataset
+* [lake_name_formatting.csv](https://github.com/hfadams/growth_window/blob/662c87faba3d5bd954d160357da87cf4741a9d4c/data/supplementary%20_data/lake_name_formatting.csv): conversion of lake names from original sampling location ID to name in the growth window dataset
-* lake_summary.csv: summary file for all lakes in the growth window dataset; each row provides the lake parameters, monitoring period, data source, and paired SSR station where relevant.
+* [all\_lake\_coords.csv](https://github.com/hfadams/growth_window/blob/ac46b91a203430bf76440d42d7880bbb072b425e/supplementary_data/all_lake_coordinates.csv): list of coordinates for all lakes in the dataset, used in the growth window calculation scripts.
+Coordinates were collected from the original data files or searched within the database where possible, otherwise they were estimated based on sampling location name.

-#### Subfolder A: supplementary_data
-Data and metadata associated with the growth window dataset (see supplementary data readme.md for more information).

-* growth_window_variable_description.csv
-* lake_name_formatting.csv
-* database\_summary.csv
-* HydroATLASclimatezones.csv

-	**Subfolder i: shapefiles**
+* [HydroATLASclimatezones.csv](https://github.com/hfadams/growth_window/blob/662c87faba3d5bd954d160357da87cf4741a9d4c/data/supplementary%20_data/HydroATLASclimatezones.csv): legend for HydroATLAS climate zone values

 ## Dataset summary
 The growth window dataset consists of 3137 rows of unique growth windows with 42 variables/ lake and SSR station parameters.
 There are 357 lake sampling locations and 30 paired SSR stations ≥ 40°N, monitored between 1964-2019.